Samylay/obsidian/Project Roadmap.md

 the app should expose an API to work with voice commands give to the phone. the app should read my day to me when asked and i should be able to discuss things with it (ex: i woke up late and missed a workout, we should discuss wether i can skip it or am advised to reschedule it)

+there should be a feature resembling ali abdaal's journaling app where i say the note then tell the agent what to do for ex: i'm on holidays and have an idea about some code on my project, whip out the app, sy the idea then tell the agent to remind me in 2 weeks

 **Core LLM Functionality ("The Agent"):**

 1. **Event Creation/Modification:** Parse natural language (e.g., "Schedule a 30-minute meeting with Jane next Tuesday afternoon about the Q3 report") and transform it into structured calendar data.